etingof/pyasn1/README.md

 >>>
 ```

-Part of the power of ASN.1 comes from its serialization features.
+Part of the power of ASN.1 comes from its serialisation features.
 You
-can serialize your data structure and send it over the network.
+can serialise your data structure and send it over the network.

 ```python
 >>> from pyasn1.codec.der.encoder import encode